Selecting Bed Linens and Towels for Your Nightly Rental

 Ring spun, 2-ply cotton towels are a good middle of the road option considering quality factors and price.
 The color selection of the towel is similar to the sheet color decision.
 White is a sign of luxury and shows that it's clean.
 Colored towels will more easily hide small stain and even match the décor of the bathroom.
 You may think with bleach white towel are a no brainer but my counter to that is chlorine bleach actually breaks down cotton over time and will shorten the life of your towel or linen.

-As for the number of towels per bathroom, my rule of thumb is 1 and a half bath towels, hand towels, and wash clothes for each person who would shower in that bathroom.
+As for the number of towels per bathroom, my rule of thumb in a master suite is 1.5 bath towels, hand towels, and wash clothes for each person who would shower in that bathroom.
 For example, in a king bedroom with an en-suite bathroom, I would leave 3 bath towels, 3 hand towels, and 3 wash clothes.
 If you have a bunk room that sleeps 6 or more people you could consider a ratio of 1.25 towels per person rather than 1.5 because that will likely sleep kids who are smaller and don't typically use a second towel for their hair.
 In a bunk room that sleeps 6 people, 8 of each towel would probably be sufficient.

-If your house or neighborhood has a pool or hot tub, I suggest providing one pool towel per guest for use outside of the house.
-This is an added amenity but will also keep your bath towels from coming in regular contact with chlorine and harsh pool chemicals.
+Pool towels are a nice amenity to include in vacation rentals in Southern Utah because many neighborhoods have pools and hot tubs and there are several reservoirs guests can visit on their vacation.
+I suggest providing one pool towel per guest for use outside of the house.
+This is an added amenity but will also keep your bath towels from coming in regular contact with chlorine, harsh pool chemicals and sand at the lake.